 Now it is time to take a delightful stroll around the village.
 Every winter, Rango plays host to one of the top “Christmas Markets” in Trentino.
 Many of the workshops that attract huge crowds of visitors are open all year round, such as Piero Devilli’s art studio, where you can admire (and buy) his works.

 If you would prefer some culinary delights to remind you of your stay, you can choose between the Panificio Riccadonna, a bakery that is famous for the walnut cake that it bakes in a wood-fired oven, and the Macelleria Riccadonna, a butcher’s shop where you can find traditional carne salada (salt beef), along with lots of classic Trentino cured meats that they make themselves.
 If you would like to find out more about Bleggio walnuts, go to the Azienda Agricola Il Noce in Cavrasto, which is just outside the village.
 It is a specialist purveyor of walnuts and walnut-based products, such as walnut oil, pesto, biscuits and cakes.

-Try the famous Bleggio walnuts at dinner
+First day: Try the famous Bleggio walnuts at dinner

 You are bound to have worked up an appetite wandering around the food shops and no doubt you would like to try Bleggio walnuts, which are famous for their distinctive elongated shapes, thin shells and pleasant flavours, with original spicy notes.

 It is time for dinner!
 The Ristorante Catenaccio in the heart of Rango is located in what was once the biggest stable in the village.
 As soon as you walk through the door, you will be in a world full of traditional Trentino cuisine, with dishes including Knödel (canederli), carne salada, polenta, Arctic char, and game.
 Afterwards, what better way could there be to round it all off than with a slice of Bleggio walnut cake?